 Follow the instructions below to see details about the strike in your account.

-- Click your account icon in the top right > Creator Studio.
+- Click your account icon > Creator Studio.

 - In the left menu, click Channel > Status and features.